 National summary

-This report provides a national overview of wait times within a single financial quarter.
-It includes the % of tāngata whai ora seen within 21 days (3 weeks) and the % seen within 56 days (8 weeks).
-Both of these values are also compared against the previous quarter and the same quarter in the previous year.
+This dashboard provides a national overview of wait times within a single financial quarter.
+It includes the percentage of tāngata whai ora seen within 21 days (3 weeks) and the percentage seen within 56 days (8 weeks).
+Both of these values are compared against the previous quarter and the same quarter in the previous year.

-The distribution of wait times to both the 1st and 3rd in-scope activities are provided by Te Whatu Ora division (both in number of service episodes and % of service episodes) and also by demographics (age, ethnicity and gender).
+The distribution of wait times to both the first and third inscope activities is provided by district (both in number of service episodes and percentage of service episodes) and also by demographics (age, ethnicity, and gender).

-The entire report can be filtered by financial quarter and initial team type, as well as age at service start.
+The dashboard can be filtered by financial quarter, initial team type, and age at service start.

 View report